solana-foundation/developer-content/content/guides/token-extensions/non-transferable.md

 );
 ```

-Lastly, mint 1 token to the `sourceTokenAccount` to fund it.
+Lastly, mint 1 token to the `sourceTokenAccount` to test the non-transferrable
+enforcement.

 ```javascript
 // Mint tokens to sourceTokenAccount